-According to Sammi Haber, a New York–based dietician at Nutrition Works, nuts (especially almonds or walnuts) are particularly great for hair growth due to their high biotin content: "While research doesn’t directly show that biotin helps hair grow, it does show that a lack of biotin can cause hair loss.
+According to Sammi Haber, a New York–based dietitian at Nutrition Works, nuts (especially almonds or walnuts) are particularly great for hair growth due to their high biotin content: "While research doesn’t directly show that biotin helps hair grow, it does show that a lack of biotin can cause hair loss.
 With that in mind, it definitely can’t hurt to add a handful of almonds to your afternoon snack.
 These nuts are also rich in vitamin E, an antioxidant that helps nourish both the hair and scalp."

 Salmon (and other fatty fish like sardines, mackerel, and high-quality tuna) are great for feeding hair from the inside out with the shine- and growth-encouraging likes of omega-3 fatty acids, protein, and B vitamins.
 Best part?
 They're extremely versatile to prepare—cook them in an air fryer and shred for fish tacos, or cook a few filets in the oven and serve over a bed of spiced lentils.

 There's been a lot of buzz surrounding collagen, and according to both Pritchard and Haber, it's one of the very best things to incorporate into your diet for hair growth.
-"Collagen gives skin its elasticity, hair its strength, and connective tissue its ability to hold everything in place.
-"Our bodies produce collagen naturally, but it declines as we age, so it's important to supplement through diet," Pritchard advises.
+"Collagen gives skin its elasticity, hair its strength, and connective tissue its ability to hold everything in place," says Pritchard.
+"Our bodies produce collagen naturally, but it declines as we age, so it's important to supplement through diet."
 Organic bone broth or powder forms (that you can mix into smoothies or oatmeal) are great options.

 In the same vein, green leafy vegetables are one of the best foods for hair growth.
 Rich in antioxidants, they'll ward off pesky free radicals that can damage your skin's natural collagen supply.
 St. Surin-Lord recommends incorporating superfoods like kale and spinach into your routine, as they're high in vitamin A.

 High in protein and essential vitamins and minerals like zinc (one cup has about one and a half milligrams), Greek yogurt is a strategic add to your daily snack or breakfast rotation in the interest of strong, lusciously long hair.
 For an upgrade, add a handful of berries, a pinch of chia seeds, and search for yogurt that's plain, organic, and from a grass-fed source.